 A removed entity is only scheduled for deletion and the actual database DELETE statement will be executed during Session flush-time.

 Entity state transitions

-To change one Entity state, we need to use one of the following entity management interfaces:
+To change the JPA entity state state, we need to use one of the following

 These interfaces define the entity state transition operations we must explicitly call to notify Hibernate of the entity state change.
 At flush-time the entity state transition is materialized into a database DML statement.